Vegan Biscoff Ice Cream (no-churn)

 Instructions

-- Add the coconut whipping cream to a bowl and whip until firm peaks form.
+- Add the chilled whipping cream to a bowl and whip until soft to firm peaks form.
 Add the biscoff mixture to the bowl and whip until combined.

-- Pour half of the biscoff ice cream mixture into a freezer-safe tin or container.
-Spoon some of the remaining biscoff spread on top and gently mix through.
-Repeat with the remaining ice cream mixture and spread.
+- Pour all the Biscoff ice cream mixture into a freezer-safe tin or container and smooth the top.
+For added texture/flavor, pour half of the mixture into a container, swirl through some of the remaining Biscoff spread and cookies, and then repeat with the remaining ice cream mixture and spread/cookies.

 - Cover the ice cream and freeze for 4 hours or until firm.
 Serve and enjoy!